urantialife/django-graphene-react-starter/README.md

 python manage.py runserver
 ```

-7. Go to `localhost:8000/graphql` and test sample queries (copied from tutorial pages)
+7. Go to `localhost:8000/graphql` and test sample queries (copied from tutorial pages).

 List all ingredients